 - Alex Tan

-PACDAC meets in Wellington two to three times a year.
-MFAT provides the secretariat for PACDAC (email: email@example.com).
+PACDAC meets in Wellington four to five times a year.
+MFAT provides the secretariat for PACDAC (email: firstname.lastname@example.org).

 PACDAC's grant work

 PACDAC is responsible for making recommendations on the allocation of grants from the Government’s Peace and Disarmament Education Trust (PADET) and the Disarmament Education United Nations Implementation Fund (DEUNIF).
 These funds are administered by the Department of Internal Affairs.

 Set up in 1988, the objective of PADET is to promote international peace, arms control and disarmament through education.
 The trust makes one-off grants for projects, and provides scholarships for postgraduate research.